Working Holiday Visa in Canada - IEC 2020

 If you haven’t settled on your career path but you are willing to work in an unskilled position with other young adults (for example ski resorts) or you are enrolled/have attained tertiary education outside of Canada, you can use the opportunity as a gap year in Canada.
 The difference between this program and others is that your amazing trip will allow you to earn money so that you can fund your travels during your stay.
 This is a great way to pay off all your expenses you will incur while in Canada.

-Below you will find details about the three different programs including the processes that are involved once you have applied.
-All of these options still require you to create an online profile which is scored according to set criteria (such as age and language proficiency) before a draw takes place and you are potentially offered an Invitation to Apply (ITA).
+Below you will find details about the three different working holiday visa programs, including the processes that are involved once you have applied.
+All of these options still require you to create an online profile that is scored according to set criteria (such as age and language proficiency) before a draw takes place and you are potentially offered an Invitation to Apply (ITA).

 - Create an online profile where you’ll be asked questions based on the criteria listed below.